boazbk/tcs/lec_03a_computing_every_function.md

 Once again we omit the (not too insightful) full formal proof, though see [conditionalsugarthmex](){.ref} for some hints on how to obtain it.

 > ### {.theorem title="Conditional statements synctatic sugar" #conditionalsugarthm }
-Let NAND-CIRC-IF be the programming language NAND-CIRC augmented with `if`/`then`/`else` statements for allowing code to be conditionally executed based on whether a veriable is equal to $0$ or $1$.
+Let NAND-CIRC-IF be the programming language NAND-CIRC augmented with `if`/`then`/`else` statements for allowing code to be conditionally executed based on whether a variable is equal to $0$ or $1$.
 Then for every NAND-CIRC-IF program $P$, there exists a standard (i.e., "sugar free") NAND-CIRC program $P'$ that computes the same function as $P$.